The UNESCO World Heritage listing comprises the city of Venice and its lagoon

-Venice is one of the most beautiful places in the world thanks to its colorful buildings and winding canals.
+Venice is one of the most beautiful places in the world thanks to its colourful buildings and winding canals.
 It’s also rich in history, culture, and cuisine which makes this city one of the most sought-after places in the world to venture to.
 If you’re planning to spend 2 days in Venice this itinerary will help to ensure you stop at some of Venice’s top highlights and get to experience this incredible city to the fullest.

 - Climb up the Campanile di San Marco